 Panasonic has revealed a new point-and-shoot camera, the Panasonic Lumix DC-TZ95, known as the ZS80 in the United States.

 At the Panasonic European Convention 2019 in Frankfurt, with Digital Camera World in attendance, Panasonic announced the camera which offers 30x Leica Lens, a tiltable rear monitor and Live View Finder, and a 20.3MP sensor.
+Like all the best travel cameras (opens in new tab), it packs a long zoom range into a compact, pocket-sized body.

-It looks to be a minor upgrade from the existing Panasonic TZ90/ZS70, which we count among the best point-and-shoot cameras, adding a couple of millimetres to the dimensions and a few grams in weight, as well as improving the viewfinder and adding Wi-Fi and Bluetooth connectivity.
+It looks to be a minor upgrade from the existing Panasonic TZ90/ZS70, which we count among the best point-and-shoot cameras (opens in new tab), adding a couple of millimetres to the dimensions and a few grams in weight, as well as improving the viewfinder and adding Wi-Fi and Bluetooth connectivity.

 The full specs are as follows: